| |

 historical authenticity.
 Indeed, canonization, usually initiated after the

-demise of the founding mystic, often recontextualizes, interpolates and
+demise of the founding mystic, often, if not always, recontextualizes, interpolates and

 "adapts" the original teaching, allowing some to be lost for posterity.